shsimm/Meta-Analyses-Data-Viz/README.md

 # Differential Expression Effect Size Analyses

-This repository contains the code to examine the effect sizes from stasitical differential expression models from a limma-voom output (_see Differential Expression Analyses for statitical models_)
+This repository contains the code to examine the effect sizes from stasitical differential expression models from a limma-voom output (_see Differential Expression Analyses_) for statistical models

 There are **eight** analyses here
 1) Meta-Analysis Aggregation